IBM/kgi-slot-filling/README.md

 This is the code for our KILT leaderboard submission to the T-REx and zsRE tasks.
 It includes code for training a DPR model then continuing training with RAG.

-Our model is described in: [Zero-shot Slot Slot Filling with DPR and RAG](https://arxiv.org/abs/2104.08610)
+Our model is described in: [Zero-shot Slot Filling with DPR and RAG](https://arxiv.org/abs/2104.08610)

 # Process to reproduce
 Download the [KILT data and knowledge source](https://github.com/facebookresearch/KILT)